DerOwnerHD/gd-parser/README.md

 ```

 Every request consists of a JSON object with the request data, and a callback with the finished results in clean and
-beautiful JSON.
+beautiful JSON.<br>
-<br> This package supports Typings in your IDE to help you on your track.
+<br> This package supports Type Declarations in your IDE to help you on your track.
 <br><br>More documentation on individual requests can be found in **docs**.

 ## Thanks